 I’m a business owner myself, right?
-Out of necessity I’ve become a student of digital marketing.
+Out of necessity I’ve become a guru of digital marketing.
 I continuously study trends for media that best serves go-getting entrepreneurs like myself.
-It’s the name of the game for today’s successful business and one I pass along to my customers with the same fervor I do for my own business.
+It’s the name of the game for today’s successful business and one I fervently pass along to my customers.

 Need help with your online marketing?
 Adunate offers:

 - Content marketing